hippolytej/BDPA_Assign2_HJACOME/README.md

 ## Conclusion
 In this assignment we have seen how Hadoop MapReduce can be efficiently used to perform set similarity joins, going from a naive approach to a more elaborate one.
-As peviously said there is room for improvement, starting with implementing a custom WritableComparable for key pairs and solving the duplicate problem of inverted indexing.
+As peviously said there is room for improvement, starting with implementing a custom WritableComparable for key pairs and implementing the inverted index in a more sophisticated way that would be suitable for large files and solve the duplicates problem.

 ## References
 >S. Chaudhuri, V. Ganti, and R. Kaushik.
 A primitive operator for similarity joins in data cleaning.
 In Proceedings of the 22nd International Conference on Data Engineering, ICDE 2006, 3-8 April 2006, Atlanta, GA, USA, page 5, 2006.